amlanuet/bootPi/README.md

 ### Laptop
 Install Python and necessary libraries.
 Use joystickClientBoot.py to read the game controller input and send data to the Raspberry Pi.
-Save this script on your laptop.
+Run this script on your laptop. that has the game controller plugged in

 ## Running the Project
 Power on all components.